khos2ow/ratelimiter/README.md

 - A command line interface ([`ratelimiter`](./main.go)) built on these packages.
 - Docker [image](./images) to run ratelimiter in a containerized workload.
+- Go package implementing [rate limiting](./limiter.go), which can directly be used in other projects.

 ## Table of Contents